LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Install

-Go to the releases folder and download the latest and extract to the contents of your TaleSpire game folder.
+Install using R2ModMan or similar and place custom contents (OBJ/MTL and texture files or AssetBundles) in TaleSpire_CustomData\Minis\{ContentName}\

 ## Usage

-Best results are gained by using a small existing mini or by using the content swap technique to create an empty content mini.

-Add a mini to the board, pick it up and drop it.
-This will copy the mini's id to the clipboard along with the chat request command for transforming the mini.
-Open the chat bar (by pressing enter) and paste in clipboard contents.
-This will paste in an ugly looking code ending in "Make me a ".
-Type the name of the custom content file (without the path or the OBJ suffix) and press ENTER.
-The corresponding mini will say "Make me a " followed by the content name and the transformation will occur.
+Add a mini to the board and select it.
+To transform the mini, press the Transform shotcut (CTRL+M by default but can be changed in
+R2ModMan configuration for the plugin).
+Enter the name of the content to which the mini should be transformed.
+Ensure that the entered content name corresponds to an OBJ and MTL file or a assetBundle file in the location TaleSpire_CustomData\Minis\{ContentName}\

+For example:

+TaleSpire_CustomData\Minis\Wizard01\Wizard01.OBJ
+TaleSpire_CustomData\Minis\Wizard01\Wizard01.MTL

+or for an assetBundle:

+TaleSpire_CustomData\Minis\Wizard01\Wizard01

-Transformations are not automatically loaded when the campaign and board are loaded but they are stored automatically in a campaign and board specific file which can be easily retrieved...
+Transformations are automatically loaded when the board is loaded as long as the client has the corresponding content files.

-Open the chat bar and type: !
-TRANSFORM

-This will apply all the transformation for that campaign board.
-This way the GM can set up all the transformations during build time and then when the board is loaded, the GM just needs to issue the !
-TRANSFORM chat request and the transformations will be applied on the GM side and on all players' sides.

-Once a board is no longer going to be used, the corresponding transformation file can be deleted by issuing the following command in the chat bar: !
-DELETE

 ## Adding Custom Content

+### OBJ/MTL Content

 Each piece of custom content needs to consist of a OBJ file and MTL file.
 It can, optionally also contain texture files, which should be in BMP format.
 PNG and JPG can now be used but will be automatically converted to BMP by the plugin.
 References to files